melanieclarke/asdf/docs/asdf/developer_overview.rst

 Construction in progress
 ------------------------

+..
+   The stable asdf version is now > 4.1 and this looks like it was written around v2.8.
+The text below should probably be reassessed in light of the current status.

 Before we get into further details, a word on the transition to new plugin APIs.
 Starting in asdf 2.8 we've introduced new interfaces for extending the asdf library to support additional tags and schemas.
 The interfaces were redesigned